CogStack/CogStack-Pipeline/docs/examples/index.md

 This example is an extension of [Example 2](#example-2) providing logging mechanism using [Fluentd](https://www.fluentd.org/) log collector and it only focuses on the logging part.

+[//]: # "<span style='color:red'> NOTE: </span>"
+**Note: For the moment, the Docker containers used in this example: `cogstack-pipeline` and `fluentd` are not yet available to pull the official CogStack Dockerhub repository.
+These images need to be build locally.
+The scripts to build these images are available in the main CogStack bundle in the directory `localBuild/`.**

 ## Deployment information

 This example uses the standard stack of microservices (see: [CogStack ecosystem](#cogstack-ecosystem)), but extended with Fluentd logging driver.
 When deployed, Fluend will be running as an additional microservice in order to collect and filter logs from the ones running in CogStack ecosystem.